Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/1st-level/animal-friendship-2024.md

   - S
   - M
 material: "a morsel of food"
-duration: "24 Hours
+duration: "24 Hours"
-cast_time: "Action
+cast_time: "Action"
 description: |
   Target a Beast that you can see within range.
 The target must succeed on a Wisdom saving throw or have the Charmed condition for the duration.
 If you or one of your allies deals damage to the target, the spells ends.
 excerpt: "Target a Beast that you can see within range."